HDrizzle/stack_machine/README.md

 12. `GREATER-THEN` - Whether A > B
 13. `A` - Contents of A latch
 14. `B` - Contents of B latch
+15. `ADD-WITH-CARRY` - Add with incomming carry bit set to 1

 # Flow Control